From SQL Injection to Shell II

 --

 If you feel comfortable, you can try to find and exploit these vulnerabilities without following the course.
-You can come back later to the course to learn some tricks you may not have think of.
+You can come back later to the course to learn some tricks you may not have thought of.

 Once you have access to the web application, you should see the following page: